SharePoint/sp-dev-docs/docs/sp-add-ins/set-custom-permissions-on-a-list-by-using-the-rest-interface.md

+---
+title: Set custom permissions on a list by using the REST interface ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Set custom permissions on a list by using the REST interface
 Learn how to define custom, fine-grained permissions on a SharePoint list by using the REST interface and JavaScript.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 SharePoint sites, lists, and list items are types of  **SecurableObject**.
 By default, a securable object inherits the permissions of its parent.
 To set custom permissions for an object, you need to break its inheritance so that it stops inheriting permissions from its parent, and then define new permissions by adding or removing role assignments.

- **Note**  See  [Additional resources](set-custom-permissions-on-a-list-by-using-the-rest-interface#bk_addresources) for links to articles about setting fine-grained permissions.
+ **Note**  See  [Additional resources](set-custom-permissions-on-a-list-by-using-the-rest-interface.md#bk_addresources) for links to articles about setting fine-grained permissions.

 The code example in this article sets custom permissions on a list, and then changes a group's permissions to it.
 The example uses the REST interface to: